-PAPERWORK REDUCTION ACT SUBMISSION Supporting Statement "Rule 17a-6" A. Justification 1.
-Information Collection Necessity National securities exchanges, national securities associations, registered clearing agencies, and the Municipal Securities Rulemaking Board ("MSRB") (collectively, "SROs") are required to maintain certain records for a period of not less than five years.
-Rule 17a-6 under the Securities Exchange Act of 1934 ("Act"), however, permits SROs to destroy or convert to microfilm or other recording media records maintained under Rule 17a-1, if they have filed a record destruction plan with the Commission and the Commission has declared such plan effective.
+SUPPORTING STATEMENT for the Paperwork Reduction Act Information Collection Submission for Rule 17a-6 A. Justification 1.
+Necessity of Information Collection National securities exchanges, national securities associations, registered clearing agencies, and the Municipal Securities Rulemaking Board ("MSRB") (collectively, "SROs") are required to maintain certain records for a period of not less than the five years.
+Rule 17a-6 under the Securities Exchange Act of 1934 ("Act"), however, permits SROs to destroy or convert to microfilm or other recording media records maintained under Rule 17a-1, if they have filed a record destruction plan with the Commission and the Commission has declared the plan effective.
 Rule 17a-6 is designed to reduce the burden of the five-year record retention requirements of Rule 17a-1.
-2. Purposes and Use of the Information Collection The record destruction plans submitted by SROs to the Commission list those documents that the SRO proposes to destroy prior to the end of the five-year retention period in Rule 17a-1.
+2. Purpose and Use of the Information Collection The record destruction plans submitted by SROs to the Commission list those documents that the SRO proposes to destroy before the end of the five-year retention period in Rule 17a-1.
 No plan need be filed if an SRO does not wish to destroy any class of documents in less than five years.
 The Commission reviews any record destruction plan filed by an SRO to ensure that the plan designates documents that the Commission believes appropriate for early destruction or conversion.
-3. Information Technology Consideration The SEC's electronic filing project, called EDGAR (Electronic Data Gathering, Analysis & Retrieval) is designed to automate the filing, processing and dissemination of full disclosure filings.
+3. Consideration Given to Information Technology The SEC's electronic filing project, called EDGAR (Electronic Data Gathering, Analysis & Retrieval) is designed to automate the filing, processing and dissemination of full disclosure filings.
 EDGAR permits publicly-held companies to transmit their filings to the Commission directly over telephone lines or by sending a magnetic tape or word processing diskette.
 Ultimately, all SEC filings including plans submitted under Rule 17a-6 will be considered for electronic submission.
 Such automation will increase the speed, accuracy and availability of information, generating benefits to investors and financial markets.
 4. Duplication Not applicable.
 This information cannot be obtained in any other manner.
 5. Effect on Small Entities The collection of information does not involve small entities.
 6. Consequences of Not Conducting Collection Record destruction plans do not need to be filed, unless an SRO wishes to destroy or convert to microfilm or other recording media any class of documents before the end of the five-year retention period specified in Rule 17a-1.
 Further, once the Commission declares effective an SRO's record destruction plan, no further information need be filed with the Commission under Rule 17a-6.
 7. Inconsistencies with Guidelines in 5 CFR 1320.5(d)(2) There are no special circumstances.
 This collection is consistent with the guidelines in 5 CFR 1320.5(d)(2).
 8. Consultations Outside the Agency The required Federal Register notice with a 60-day comment period soliciting comments on this collection of information was published.
 No public comments were received.
 9. Payment or Gift The respondents receive no payments or gifts.